caktus/rapidsms-appointments/README.rst

 rapidsms-appointments currently runs on Python 2.6 and 2.7 and requires the following Python packages:

-- Django >= 1.3
+- Django >= 1.4
-- RapidSMS >= 0.9.6a
+- RapidSMS >= 0.11.0
+- Celery >= 3.0.13

 Documentation
 -----------------------------------

 Documentation on using rapidsms-appointments is available on `Read The Docs <http://readthedocs.org/docs/rapidsms-appointments/>`_.